dragonly/scrapy_tianya/README.md

 - mongodb
 - pymongo

-*PS: Actually you can rewrite tianya/pipelines.py to change the storage backend, instead of mongodb :)*
+PS: Actually you can rewrite tianya/pipelines.py to change the storage backend, instead of mongodb :)
+PPS: xpath links are easy to get in Chrome Developer Tool

 ### Instruction
 ```Python